neverbot/SublimerLog/readme.md

 ## Typical workflow

 1. Install Sublimer Log in your `Packages/` directory so it loads early.
-2. Configure `sublimer-log.sublime-settings` and set `plugins_to_reload` to the package/module you want monitored.
+2. Configure `SublimerlLog.sublime-settings` and set `plugins_to_reload` to the package/module you want monitored.
 3. On startup Sublimer Log will enable file logging and, if requested, force-reload the specified plugins so any import-time errors get written to the configured log file.

 ## Project structure